Birmingham and Oxford Junction Railway: Train services after 1919

 The line's status as the North Main Line continued in the twentieth century.
 There were heavy freight flows, and the line was an important trunk passenger route.
 Semmens shows eleven daily express services between Paddington and Wolverhampton in 1922, including three by the "old route" via Oxford.
 Some of the down trains slipped coaches at Oxford or Banbury.
 One train ran via Ealing Broadway, making a call there, and then ran non-stop to Birmingham.
 There were also long-distance trains from Portsmouth, Bournemouth and Dover, all travelling via Oxford.

 By 1939 there was one additional train between London and Birmingham.
 The Birkenhead trains were shown as making connections for the Isle of Man, or Belfast overnight.
 Four trains covered the London to Birmingham journey in two hours.

 Banbury hump yard

-In 1931 a large hump marshalling yard was built at Banbury; it was with Government financial assistance under the Development (Loan Guarantees and Grants) Act 1929.
+In 1931 a large hump marshalling yard was built at Banbury; it was with government financial assistance under the Development (Loan Guarantees and Grants) Act 1929 (20 & 21 Geo.
+5. c.
+7).
 It was on the up side of the line between Banbury Junction (where the GCR Woodford Halse line joined) and Banbury station.
 The hump yard had 19 sidings and was capable of holding 1,400 wagons.

-1933 Quadrupling
+1933 quadrupling

 In the first years of the twentieth century the GWR had quadrupled the line between Birmingham Moor Street and Olton.
 In 1933 the quadruple track was extended to Lapworth; 33 bridges and five stations were reconstructed as part of the work.